-Develop organise training courses in respect of picture interpretation and these are currently held at Swindon.
+Develop organise training courses in respect of picture interpretation and these are predominately held at Swindon.
 Two courses are run for piped drains and sewers (OS19X and OS20X) and one course is held for brick sewers (OS21X).
 The OS19X is a five day course and is recommended for those with no previous experience of coding whilst the OS20X is a three day course where previous experience is assumed.
 A conversion course (OS30X) is also available for moving from previous certification to the latest edition.
 All have a post course test and the pass certificate is highly valued.
-The new training scheme is under the auspices of WRc.

 The first certificates were issued in 1981 and the OS19X/OS20X pass certificate is pre-requisite for all operators who prepare CCTV reports for long term records purposes for all the U.K. Water Plcs.
 Those reporting on brick sewers require the OS21X.